ropensci/UCSCXenaTools/paper/paper.md

 reproducible research for omics data from UCSC Xena platform.

-Currently, UCSCXenaTools supports downloading over 1600 datasets from 10 data hubs of UCSC Xena platform as shown in Table 1.
-Downloading UCSC Xena datasets and loading them into R by UCSCXenaTools is a workflow with generate, filter, query, download and prepare 5 steps, which are implemented as functions XenaGenerate, XenaFilter, XenaQuery, XenaDownload and XenaPrepare, respectively.
+Currently, UCSCXenaTools supports downloading over 1600 datasets from 10 data hubs of UCSC Xena platform as shown in the following table.
+Typically, downloading UCSC Xena datasets and loading them into R by UCSCXenaTools is a workflow with generate, filter, query, download and prepare 5 steps, which are implemented as functions.
 They are very clear and easy to use and combine with other packages like dplyr [@wickham2015dplyr].
-Besides, UCSCXenaTools can also query and download subset of a target dataset, this is particularly useful when user focus on studying an object like gene or protein.
+Besides, UCSCXenaTools can also query and download subset of a target dataset, this is particularly useful when user focus on studying one object like gene or protein.
 The key features are summarized in Figure 1.

 |Data hub       | Dataset count|URL                                |